nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 1. A firewall is disabled for 443 port.
 2. Private and public keys are downloaded on the server.

-* Edit ssl configuration template according to your certificates:
+* Edit SSL configuration template according to your certificates:

 ```
 mv /etc/nginx/eportal.ssl.conf.example /etc/nginx/eportal.ssl.conf